autonity/autonity-oracle/README.md

 # data plugins, each of them requires the end user to apply for their own service key from the selected data provider.
 # The selection of which forex data plugin(s) to use is for the end user to decide.
 The user can use any one of them,
 # or he/she can use multiple forex data plugins in the setup.
 We recommend using a highly qualified data service from
 # your data vendor.
-Avoid free or developer plans, as outdated data points will lead to penalties on your validator node's stake.
+Avoid free or developer plans, as outdated data points may be outliers resulting in outlier penalties on your validator node's stake.
 #
 # The crypto data plugins are used to fetch market prices for the crypto currency pairs: ATN-USDC, NTN-USDC, NTN-ATN and
 # USDC-USD.
 USDC liquidity is bridged to the Autonity public testnet from the Polygon Amoy testnet via a bridge service.